When pointing and tracking accuracy are critical.

-Placing large telescopes atop cloud layers around the world is expensive.
-And once installed, their operating costs can exceed a dollar a second.
+Placing radio antennas and large telescopes around the world is expensive.
+And once installed, their operating costs can be astronomical.

-The most expensive telescopes and radio antennas are those that don’t operate reliably.
-Among the reasons for failure, don’t let pointing and tracking be one of them.
+The most expensive antennas and telescopes are those that do not operate reliably.
+Among the reasons for failure, don’t let pointing or tracking be one of them.

 That’s where TPoint™ Professional comes in.
 Along with a suite of advanced software tools, it delivers extremely accurate pointing and tracking.
 Reliably, night after night.